 In the last few years, banks have received national attention for a number of unfair practices, from questionable overdraft charges for recurring payments to reordering of credits and debits to push customers into overdraft, allowing the banks to collect bank overdraft fees.

 Another issue some consumers are reporting with their banks is the assessment of multiple NSF fees, or non-sufficient funds fees, for a single transaction.
-Shamis & Gentile, P.A. is investigating bank overdraft and NSF Fees charged by Credit Unions, HSBC, Banco Popular (Popular Bank), Valley national and many others.
+Shamis & Gentile, P.A. is investigating bank overdraft and NSF Fees charged by PENFED Credit Union, Bank United, Central Valley Community Bank, TriCounties Bank, Valley National Bank and many other banks and credit unions.

 Setting up automatic bill pay for those monthly recurring payments or bills can simplify your life, or it can cause you a headache when you are hit with an overdraft fee.